lablett/olio-clone/README.md

 ### Prerequisites

-To run this code you will require [ Node.js](https://nodejs.org/en/) and [ npm](https://www.npmjs.com/).
+To run this code you will require [Node.js](https://nodejs.org/en/) and [npm](https://www.npmjs.com/).

 ### Project Setup

 1. Clone this git repository using your preferred method and then navigate to the project folder (olio-clone) using your terminal.

-2. In the project's root directory create a .env file and add `ARTICLE_API_URL=` followed by the URL that I shared with you separately.
+2. In the project's root directory create a .env file and add `ARTICLE_API_URL=` followed by the URL that I have shared with you separately.
+You will also need to add `ENV_NAME=development`.

 3. Install the required dependencies by running `npm install`.